 1. Think Before You Print

 When all you need to do to print is click an icon on your computer screen, it can be tempting to print anything and everything without giving it much thought.
 Instead, you should stop for a moment and consider whether you really need to print that memo or document.

-Maybe you can send it around via e-mail or share reading materials with a co-worker during a meeting.
-If a piece of paper is just going to get tossed in the bin a short time after it’s printed, you probably don’t need the information it contains to be in physical form, especially if you can’t reuse it later.
+Maybe you can send it around via email, online fax, or share reading materials with a co-worker during a meeting.
+If a piece of paper will get tossed in the bin a short time after it’s printed, you probably don’t need the information it contains to be in physical form, especially if you can’t reuse it later.

-Pro Tip: If you do need to print, think about whether you need to print the whole document, or just part of it.
-Selective printing is an easy way to reduce paper usage at the office.
+Pro Tip: If you do need to use the printer, think about whether you need to print the whole document or just part of it.
+Selective printing is an easy way to reduce paper production at the office.

 2. Application = Conservation

 And there are SO many more.
-It’s time to find and adopt applications that can help your office save paper as well as time and money.
+It’s time to find and adopt applications that can help your office save the paper as well as time and money.
 More importantly, though, incorporating such solutions is a huge step towards a paperless and green company.
 It will also significantly improve efficiency at your workplace.

 3. Print on Both Sides

-Don’t forget your printer has the option of two-sided printing.
-It might not be inappropriate for official documents.
-But, it’s but certainly useful when it comes to the files you want to send internally.
+Don’t forget your printer has the option of double-sided printing.
+And sure, it might not be inappropriate for official documents.
+Still, it’s but certainly useful when it comes to the files you want to send internally.

 4. Set up Direct Deposit

 Checks are paper too!
 Why not give your employees the option to set up direct deposit?
-That would also save them a trip to the bank, which saves time and gas.
-Bonus win for the environment.
+That would also save them a trip to the bank, saving time and gas – a bonus win for the environment.
 Also, embracing digital banking will significantly improve your business efficacy.
 Online transactions are much faster, safer, and easier to carry out.
 It’s a classic win-win situation that benefits both your company and our planet.